Idaho is using your tax dollars to kill wolves.

 On an annual basis, the board is given $400,000 of Idaho taxpayers’ dollars.
 This funding from the general fund is supplemented annually by $110,000 (or very close to that amount) from the Idaho Department of Agriculture, which is matched by the Idaho Department of Fish and Game. $510,000 is used to kill wolves presumed to be in conflict with livestock.
 The matching funds from IDFG are used to kill wolves in parts of Idaho where the department deems there are not enough elk to sell to hunters.
 The IDFG contribution to the Wolf Depredation Control Board was increased nearly threefold to $300,000 in the egregious wolf killing legislation passed in 2021.

-In 2020, amid the COVID-19 pandemic, in which state resources were stretched thin, the Wolf Depredation Control Board was given its full funding.
+In 2020, at the outset of the COVID-19 pandemic, in which state resources were stretched thin, the Wolf Depredation Control Board was granted its full funding.
+In 2021, the board has nearly $1 million with which to kill wolves.
 Idaho’s current governor, Brad Little, is planning $200 million in budget cuts, of which $99 million will come out of K-12 education.
 Idaho already ranks last in the U.S. in per-student spending.

 Similar concerns about how Idaho spends its money were voiced in 2014, when the Wolf Depredation Control Board was being debated in Idaho’s House of Representatives.
 Those who opposed the bill issued concerns and flagged other priorities that they, and their constituents, considered more important.